StrackVibes/NRD-db/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+### **Note**: By default, The docker container will run pull the NRDs at 0800 UTC.

-After configuring the environment variables, simply run the NRD-db Docker container, and it will start fetching newly registered domains based on your chosen day range.
+After configuring the environment variables, simply run the NRD-db Docker container, and it will start fetching newly registered domains based on the default variables in nrd.sh.
    ```sh
    docker run -d nrd-db
    ```